How to find your way in a sea of online education

-Everywhere you look there is another online course, workshop, free training, or guide that promises to give you all the answers.
-It seems like online education has exploded over the last few years and it is easy to become inundated with too much information.
+Everywhere you turn there is another online course, workshop, free training, or guide that promises to give you all the answers.
+It seems like online education has exploded over the last few years and it is easy to become inundated with too much information (and contradicting information too).

 Why you need education

-So let’s start here.
+Let’s start with how online courses can benefit your business.
 Business education can be extremely beneficial for your business.
 As business owners, it’s important for us to improve our skill set, hone in on what we are good at, and either outsource or grow our knowledge in areas that may not be our forte.

 Online education allows us to take courses and learn new things from our own home or office.
 It connects us with like-minded entrepreneurs who have gone before us and have more expertise in the area that we are lacking.